Julieisbaka/Julieisbaka.github.io/readme/how-to-wiki.md

 ---
 icon: question
 description: >-
-  How to edit and work with the Mathwiki.
+  How to edit and work with the MathWiki.
 Including tools, suggestions, and a whole lot more.
 ---